-Here's something you've probably noticed but never questioned: gummy vitamins almost never pack the same punch as their pill counterparts.
-Your vitamin D capsule?
-5,000 IU.
-That gummy version sitting next to it?
-Maybe 2,000 IU if you're lucky.
-Your first instinct might be to blame cheap manufacturing or corporate corner-cutting, but the real story is far more interesting-and it comes down to pure physics.
+You've probably noticed it but never questioned: gummy vitamins almost never pack the same punch as their pill counterparts.
+Your vitamin D capsule is 5,000 IU; the gummy version next to it, maybe 2,000 IU if you're lucky.
+Your first instinct might be to blame cheap manufacturing, but the real story is more interesting — and it comes down to pure physics.

-After spending years in supplement manufacturing, I can tell you that the dosage gap between gummies and pills isn't a choice.
-It's a fundamental constraint that most companies would rather not discuss.
-But if you're developing a supplement brand or just trying to understand why you need to pop four gummies to get a decent dose, you deserve the full picture.
+After years in supplement manufacturing, I can tell you the dosage gap between gummies and pills isn't a choice.
+It's a fundamental constraint most companies would rather not discuss.
+But if you're developing a brand, or just wondering why you need four gummies for a decent dose, you deserve the full picture.

 The Space Problem Nobody Mentions

-Let's start with a hard limit that governs everything in gummy manufacturing: size.
-A standard gummy vitamin maxes out at about 4-5 grams.
-Go bigger and you're asking people to chew something the size of a small jawbreaker.
+There's a hard limit that governs everything: size.
+A standard gummy vitamin maxes out at about 4–5 grams.
+Go any bigger, and you're asking people to chew something the size of a small jawbreaker.
 Not exactly consumer-friendly, and most manufacturing equipment can't reliably handle anything larger anyway.

-But here's the kicker-that 5-gram gummy isn't five grams of pure vitamins.
+But here's the kicker — that 5-gram gummy isn't five grams of pure vitamins.
 Not even close.
-Here's what you're actually working with:
+Here's what you're working with:

 - 60–70% is your base matrix (gelatin or pectin, sweeteners, and water)